ZerBea/hcxdumptool/README.md

 ---------
 * Do not expect flawless drivers on brand new hardware!

-* Driver must support (mandatory) monitor mode and full packet injection!
+* Driver must support monitor mode and full packet injection!

 * No support for prism devices!

 * WIRELESS EXTENSIONS are deprecated and not longer supported!

-Get information about VENDOR, model, chipset and driver here: https://wikidevi.wi-cat.ru/
+Get information about VENDOR, model, chipset, and driver here: https://wikidevi.wi-cat.ru/

 Manufacturers do change chipsets without changing model numbers.
 Sometimes they add (v)ersion or (rev)vision.

-Preferred chipsets MediaTek due to active monitor mode feature (important notice: massive problems with MT76 USB3 devices if connected to some USB3 ports)
+Preferred chipsets come from MediaTek due to active monitor mode being very reliable.
+(Important notice: Massive problems with MT76 USB 3.0 devices if connected to some USB 3.0 ports!)

 Some device and driver tests are here: https://github.com/ZerBea/hcxdumptool/discussions/361

-Always verify the actual chipset with 'lsusb' and/or 'lspci'!
+**Always verify the actual chipset with 'lsusb' and/or 'lspci'!**

-No support for a third party driver which is not part of the official Linux kernel (https://www.kernel.org/) <br /> Report related issues to the site, from which you downloaded the driver
+No support for a third party driver which is not part of the official Linux kernel (https://www.kernel.org/) <br /> Report related issues to the site, from which you downloaded the driver.

 No support for a driver which doesn't support monitor mode and full frame injection natively <br /> If you need these features, do a request on www.kernel.org